speedingplanet/bcbsks-vue/labs/lab-01.md

 Attach event handlers to the buttons that activate on a button click.
 Add a paragraph below the buttons which changes its message to read "You clicked on the Next button" / "You clicked on the Previous button" as appropriate.

+Add the `NextPrevious` component to `Users` just under `UserDetails`.
+Don't forget to register the component.
+Check that it renders into the page.

 **STOP HERE**

 ## Part 7: Event Testing